 *This is a sponsored post/product review.
 All Opinions are my own.
 I have not been held hostage or tortured in any way to give a good review! 😉 It’s always “raw” and “real” coming from me!

 I’m going to be honest.
 I’m always a little nervous when I’m asked to do a product review.
 I mean it could go either way…if ya know what I’m sayin’.

-I was pretty excited when they arrived on my front porch in a “refrigerated” package!
+I was pretty excited when they arrived at my front porch in a “refrigerated” package!
 FRESH pre-cooked noodles!
-Oh Boy!
+Oh, Boy!!
 I was going to have some fun with this product, and I had a good feeling I wasn’t going to be disappointed.
 I was right!
-(Which is what I tell the hubs ALL the time! lol)
+(Which is what I tell the hubs ALL the time!
+Lol)

 So let’s talk a little bit about the product before I share my amazing recipe for them.

 They are fresh, so they are kept in the refrigerated section at your grocery store.
 They are “pre-cooked” and steamed to perfection.
 No MSG.
 No Trans Fat.
 No Cholesterol.
 All natural.
 They are ready in 3 minutes!

 All bonus points in my book!
 Each 7.7 oz package contains 2 servings of noodles and 1 flavor packet.
 The flavor packet is mixed with 1/2 cup of water.
 I’ll be honest and say I wish the sauce was in liquid form premixed.
 I just like them better.
 These were good, but I’m not a huge fan of “mixes”.

 To taste test this product I came up with two different recipes.
 Both equally delicious.
 You are going to absolutely love each of them.
 I had a hard time choosing which direction to go?